IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 ### Asynchronous Programming and Parallel Threads
 First, we will cover a bit of asynchronous programming, implemented in the program with the keywords `async` and `await`.
 Then, some of the parallel execution is via threads.<br>
 Initially, the receiving and processing of data, as well as  the real-time display of data, were handled with **Threads**.
 Unfortunately, due to issues in processing the threads and displayed data with Streamlit, asynchronous processes worked best, achieving a concurrency with very small delays between real-time and predicted data.<br>
+>[!IMPORTANT]
-This is achieved because we still continue working with threads on the back-end of the program, as the **machine learning models and their predictions are processed with a separate thread within the asynchronous defined method** (mixing these two can become very messy very quickly).<br>
+>This is achieved because we still continue working with threads on the back-end of the program, as the **machine learning models and their predictions are processed with a separate thread within the asynchronous defined method** (mixing these two can become very messy very quickly).<br>

 For now, the important things to understand are that:
 - `import asyncio` to use the appropriate library